jpolacco/reverseInteger/README.md

 Hint: Use integer division and modulus.
 For example:

 456 / 10 evaluates to 45

 456 % 10 evaluates to 6

+Also, you might use a while loop that stops when the division by ten reaches zero.